Sequence is a free online drum machine and pattern sequencer for creaing drum loops, drum beats and full drum tracks.

 Parts are used to create different loop patterns, which ultimately make up a song.
 There are 6 slots available A through F.

 Drag and drop parts within the timeline to re-arrange.
 To remove a part from the timeline, drag it out of the timeline.

-Bounce to WAV file
+Save to WAV file

 NOTE: Only the overall song will get bounced, so if you just want to bounce one part, you'll have to drag and drop the part to the main timeline, then click bounce.

 NOTE: The exported file will be looped, meaning that if there are any hits toward the end of the overall song, the remaining portions "outside" of the edge will loop back to the beginning of the sound.
 If you need to have the beginning of the track "clean", place an empty loop at the end of the song.